hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

       that
       it is ready to adopt the key material.
-   6. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node will add the key material and ledger id to a copy of the genesis state and restart the platform.
+   6. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node will add the key material and ledger id to a copy of the genesis state, save the state to disk, and restart the platform.
 5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph, working towards consensus on round 1.
 It will then be in post-genesis mode.
 6. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node must provide the pre-genesis node a